HopSkipDrive student success story: Meet “OD” and Azul

 Here at HopSkipDrive, we love to share accounts of how our safe, innovative school transportation solution helps students access opportunities that can help them be successful in school — and in life.

-We’re pleased to share one such student success story here with videos about two standout students, “OD” and Azul, who both love to learn.
-These high school students thrived in the multimedia careers academy, a vocational program at their school.
+We’re pleased to share one such career and technical education (CTE) student success story here with videos about two standout students, “OD” and Azul, who both love to learn.
+These high school students thrived in the Multimedia Careers Academy, a vocational program at their school.
 But many of the assignments the two received as part of this program took place off-campus.
 And transportation in their low-income community was a true roadblock.

 That’s where HopSkipDrive came in.